Life After Surgery: Embracing New Adventures and Challenges

 Jun 11, 2010 2:10 am

 What a journey the last 6 months have been!
 I had a proctocolectomy in December 2009 due to complications from Crohn's.
 My physical recovery went better than my perception of the recovery.
-I didn't like my new state of affairs and became quiet depressed.
-About 3 weeks ago I had to have surgery again for a kidney stone.
+I didn't like my new state of affairs and became quite depressed.
+About 3 weeks ago, I had to have surgery again for a kidney stone.
 Then it seems that almost overnight things "clicked" and I have been able to move on.

-SO, after the intermission, Act II has started out great!
+So, after the intermission, Act II has started out great!

 Past Member